 When I write "every single piece of information that moves from one of the devices we own to another of the devices we own" I mean it.
 Every single piece.

-Changes Facebook has made to its user experience, such as Timeline, along with concerns over privacy have brought down the social network's consumer satisfaction score, according to a new report.
+Changes Facebook has made to its user experience, such as Timeline,

 It tells you today’s weather before you start your day, how much traffic to expect before you leave for work, when the next train will arrive as you’re standing on the platform, or your favorite team's score while they’re playing.
 And the best part?
 All of this happens automatically.
 Cards appear throughout the day at the moment you need them.